Economy of Armenia: Tourism

 Tourism in Armenia has been a key sector to the Armenian economy since the 1990s when tourist numbers exceeded half a million people visiting the country every year (mostly ethnic Armenians from the Diaspora).
 The Armenian Ministry of Economy reports that most international tourists come from Russia, EU states, the United States and Iran.
-Though relatively small in size, Armenia has four UNESCO world heritage sites.
+Though relatively small in size, Armenia has three UNESCO world heritage sites.

 Despite internal and external problems, the number of incoming tourists has been continually increasing.
 2018 saw a record high of over 1.6 million inbound tourists.

-In 2018, receipts from international tourism amounted to $1.2 billion, nearly twice the value for 2010.
+In 2018 receipts from international tourism amounted to $1.2 billion, nearly twice the value for 2010.
 In per capita terms these stood at $413, ahead of Turkey and Azerbaijan, but behind Georgia.

-In 2019, the largest growth at 27.2% was shown by accommodation and catering sector, which came as a result of the growth of tourist flows.
+In 2019 the largest growth at 27.2% was shown by accommodation and catering sector, which came as a result of the growth of tourist flows.

 Financial system

 Foreign debt

 The amount of interest paid on the public debt rose significantly (from AMD 11 billion in 2008 to AMD 46.5 billion in 2013), as did the amount of principle repayments (from annual repayments of US$15–16 million in 2005-2008 exceeding US$150 million in 2013).
 This is a significant financial load on the state budget.
 Because of additional borrowings and lower concessionality of new loans, the burden might rise in the future years.

 In 2019, the Armenian government planned to obtain about $490 million in fresh loans rising public debt to about $7.5 billion.
 Just over $6.9 billion of that would be the government's debt.

 After reaching nearly 60.0 per cent of GDP, the public debt to GDP ratio decreased by approximately three percentage points in 2018 compared with a year before and stood at 55.7 per cent at the end of 2018.

 The government's public debt at the end of 2019 stood at $6.94 billion, making 50.3% of its GDP.

-In March 2019, sovereign debt comprised $5488 million, $86.5 million (about 2%) less than a year ago.
+In March 2019 sovereign debt was $5488 million, $86.5 million (about 2%) less than a year ago.

 Other sources quote Armenia's debt at $10.8 billion in September 2018, possibly including non-public debt too.

-In 2018, debt-to-GDP ratio stood at 55.7% down from 58.7% in 2017.
+In 2018 debt-to-GDP ratio stood at 55.7% down from 58.7% in 2017.

 Armenia revised the country's fiscal rules in 2018, setting a permissible threshold for public debt in the amount of 40, 50 and 60% of GDP.
 At the same time, it established that in case of force majeure situations such as natural disasters, wars, the government will be allowed to exceed this threshold.